Skip to main content

 Estradiol, the most potent form of estrogen, is the primary female sex hormone, yet it is also critically important for male health.
 In women, it governs the menstrual cycle, supports bone health, and contributes to the health of skin, blood vessels, and the brain.

-Fluctuations and eventual decline of during and menopause are responsible for symptoms like hot flashes, vaginal dryness, mood swings, and accelerated bone loss.
+Fluctuations and eventual decline of estradiol during perimenopause and menopause are responsible for symptoms like hot flashes, vaginal dryness, mood swings, and accelerated bone loss.
 In men, a small amount of testosterone is converted into estradiol by the enzyme aromatase.
 This process is vital.

 Estradiol in men contributes to modulating libido, supporting erectile function, and maintaining bone mineral density.
 An imbalance, either too low or too high, can cause significant issues.
 The initial screening for estradiol is therefore essential for both sexes to understand the complete steroid hormone picture.